rguerrero04/cse15l-lab-reports/lab2.md

   }
 ```
 Why it works:\
 This fix works since instead of swapping the indexes we are now focused on replacing them into the new array which was created in the begining of the program.
+The test fails since the code is trying to make the new array copy into the current element.
+The after passes since its the new array copying the element into the new reverse array.
 ### Part 3
 Something that I learned from Week 2's lab was how to create a webserver which could be usefull down the line in terms of applying them to proffessional standards.
 Being able to use java to create the server was something new as I use to create Minecraft servers off of the jar pack Minecraft provided on their official website without knowing exactly what it does.